ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

 ## Legal Disclaimer

-This project is for **educational purposes only**.
+- This project is for **educational purposes only**.
-The creator is not responsible for any misuse, damage, or memes-gone-too-far caused by this script.
+- The creator is not responsible for any misuse, damage, or memes-gone-too-far caused by this script.
+- This tool does not include persistence, data collection, remote access over public IPs, or any features beyond safe demo within private networks.

 ---